Allocate People & Work

 - Revising estimated Demand to complete estimates

 - Changing Duration or Attendance.
 For example, an Activity requiring 100 days effort, can be done in 10, 5 or 1 days but requires an increasing availability (called Attendance), or visa versa.
 See Figure 1.
-Fundamentally, this is ‘resource levelling’, a powerful program (scheduling) process for driving efficiency and performance in PBE’s.
+Fundamentally, this is ‘resource leveling’, a powerful program (scheduling) process for driving efficiency and performance in PBE’s.

 - Quickly checking for individual’s workloads that have inadvertently been overwhelmed, or reduce, (in order of severity) after change